 The first unique gait of the Icelandic horse is called a tölt.
 The tölt is similar to a trot and is the most natural gait for an Icelandic horse.

-At a speed that lands somewhere between a trot and a canter, it is also incredibly smooth so it eliminates the need to post while riding and there is no chance that you’ll be bounced out of the saddle – perfect for beginner riders!
+At a speed that lands somewhere between a trot and a canter, it is also incredibly smooth so it eliminates the need to post while riding and there is little chance that you’ll be bounced out of the saddle – perfect for beginner riders!

 The other gait that sets the Icelandic horse apart is called flugskeið, or flying pace.
 The flying pace is the fastest gait in the Icelandic horse’s repertoire at one step above a canter but just below a gallop.